dshieble/dshieble.github.io/_posts/2025-03-25-infrastructure-as-markdown.md

 This approach is powerful and flexible, but manually configuring Dockerfiles, IAM roles, and permissions repeatedly can be tedious - and the pattern is a bit too generic to encode with tools like terraform.

-Enter AI coding tools.
+Enter vibe coding.
 I recently created a detailed markdown file documenting this exact process—clearly enough that even a junior engineer could follow.
 Now, whenever I need to deploy a new Python function to Lambda, I simply hand Cursor this markdown file along with the Python function.
 The AI takes care of the rest.

 ## What's Going on Here?